juancarlospaco/faster-than-requests/README.md

 If that fails too, dont waste time and go directly for [Docker for Windows.](https://docs.docker.com/docker-for-windows).

+For info about how to install Git for Windows, read Git for Windows Documentation.

+For info about how to install Nim, read Nim Documentation.

+For info about how to install Docker for Windows, read Docker for Windows Documentation.

 - Git Clone and Compile on Windows 10 on just 2 commands!.
 - [Alternatively you can try Docker for Windows.](https://docs.docker.com/docker-for-windows)
 - [Alternatively you can try WSL for Windows.](https://docs.microsoft.com/en-us/windows/wsl/about)